-First, let’s cover the basics with some quick definitions.
 Customer retention is your business’s ability to retain customers over a specified period of time.
-The time period can be monthly, quarterly, yearly — whatever makes the most sense for your SaaS business.
+The time period can be monthly, quarterly, or yearly — whatever makes the most sense for your SaaS business.

 Customer Retention Rate = ((# Customers at End of Period - # Customers Acquired During Period) / # Customers at Start of Period) X 100

 In any subscription-based company especially, where your customers have regular opportunities to churn, you’ll want to pay close attention to both retention and churn rates.